gardener/external-dns-management/README.md

       --compound.azure-dns.ratelimiter.burst int                      number of burst requests for rate limiter of controller compound
       --compound.azure-dns.ratelimiter.enabled                        enables rate limiter for DNS provider requests of controller compound
       --compound.azure-dns.ratelimiter.qps int                        maximum requests/queries per second of controller compound
+      --compound.azure-private-dns.advanced.batch-size int            batch size for change requests (currently only used for aws-route53) of controller compound
+      --compound.azure-private-dns.advanced.max-retries int           maximum number of retries to avoid paging stops on throttling (currently only used for aws-route53) of controller compound
+      --compound.azure-private-dns.blocked-zone zone-id               Blocks a zone given in the format zone-id from a provider as if the zone is not existing. of controller compound
+      --compound.azure-private-dns.ratelimiter.burst int              number of burst requests for rate limiter of controller compound
+      --compound.azure-private-dns.ratelimiter.enabled                enables rate limiter for DNS provider requests of controller compound
+      --compound.azure-private-dns.ratelimiter.qps int                maximum requests/queries per second of controller compound
       --compound.blocked-zone zone-id                                 Blocks a zone given in the format zone-id from a provider as if the zone is not existing. of controller compound
       --compound.cache-dir string                                     Directory to store zone caches (for reload after restart) of controller compound
       --compound.cache-ttl int                                        Time-to-live for provider hosted zone cache of controller compound